platformatic/docs/docs/runtime/_shared-configuration.md

 - `maxELU`: The maximum allowed Event Loop Utilization.
 The value must be a percentage between `0` and `1`.
 Default: `0.99`.
 - `maxHeapUsed`: The maximum allowed memory utilization.
 The value must be a percentage between `0` and `1`.
 Default: `0.99`.
 - `maxHeapTotal`: The maximum allowed memory allocatable by the process.
 The value must be an amount in bytes.
 Default: `4G`.
+- `maxYoungGeneration`: The maximum amount of memory that can be used by the young generation.
+  The value must be an amount in bytes.
+The default is calculated from the `maxHeapTotal`.

 ### `telemetry`